PipeWire/pipewire/doc/overview.md

 ## Motivation

 Linux has no unified framework for exchanging multimedia content between applications or even devices.
-Im most cases, developers realized that a user-space daemon is needed to make this possible:
+In most cases, developers realized that a user-space daemon is needed to make this possible:

 * For video content, we typically rely on the compositor to render our